Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint login the user and returns a jwt token.
+This endpoint resends a two factor token to the user email

 ### HTTP Request